-Since tech can be copied so quickly, followers can be fast, indeed.
-Several years ago while studying the Web portal industry (Yahoo! and its competitors), a colleague and I found that when a firm introduced an innovative feature, at least one of its three major rivals would match that feature in, on average, only one and a half months.J.
-Gallaugher and C. Downing, "Portal Combat: An Empirical Study of

-- 1. Financial performance that consistently outperforms industry averages. - 2.
+- Since tech can be copied so quickly, followers can be fast, indeed.
+Several years ago while studying the Web portal industry (Yahoo! and its competitors), a colleague and I found that when a firm introduced an innovative feature, at least one of its three major rivals would match that feature in, on average, only one and a half months.
+J. Gallaugher and C. Downing, "Portal Combat: An Empirical Study of Competition in the Web Portal Industry," Journal of Information Technology Management 11, no. 1-2 (2000): 13-24.
+Groupon CEO Andrew Mason claimed the wildly successful daily deal service had spawned 500 imitators within two years of launch.
+B. Weiss, "Groupon's \$6 Billion Gambler," The Wall Street Journal, December - 1.
+Financial performance that consistently outperforms industry averages. - 2.
 Performing the same tasks better than rivals perform them. - 3.
 Exists when savvy rivals watch a pioneer's efforts, learn from their successes and missteps, then enter the market quickly with a comparable or superior product at a lower cost before the first mover can dominate.

-Competition in the Web Portal Industry," Journal of Information Technology Management 11, no. 1-2 (2000): 13-24.
+20, 2010.
 When technology can be matched so quickly, it is rarely a source of competitive advantage.
 And this phenomenon isn't limited to the Web.

-Tech giant EMC saw its stock price appreciate more than any other firm during the decade of the 1990s.
-However, when IBM and Hitachi entered the high-end storage market with products comparable to EMC's Symmetrix unit, prices plunged 60 percent the first year and another 35 percent the next.P.
-Engardio and F. F. Keenan, "The Copycat Economy," BusinessWeek, August 26, 2002.
-Needless to say, EMC's stock price took a comparable beating.
-TiVo is another example.
+Consider TiVo.
 At first blush, it looks like this first mover should be a winner since it seems to have established a leading brand; TiVo is now a verb for digitally recording TV broadcasts.
 But despite this, TiVo has largely been a money loser, going years without posting an annual profit.
-And while 1.5 million TiVos have been sold, there are over thirty million digital video recorders (DVRs) in use.N.
+By the time 1.5 million TiVos had been sold, there were over thirty million digital video recorders (DVRs) in use.N.
 DiMeo, "TiVo's Goal with New DVR: Become the Google of TV," Morning Edition, National Public Radio, April 7, 2010.
-Rival devices offered by cable and satellite companies appear the same to consumers, and are offered along with pay television subscriptions-a critical distribution channel for reaching customers that TiVo doesn't control.
+Rival devices offered by cable and satellite companies appear the same to consumers and are offered along with pay television subscriptions-a critical distribution channel for reaching customers that TiVo doesn't control.